What is family law in Australia?

 What you can do next and how LawConnect can help

-1. Gather key information about your situation, including details of any children, shared assets, and current arrangements
+1. Gathering key information about the situation, including details of any children, shared assets, and current arrangements

-2. Take time to identify what you most want to achieve
+2. Identifying what a person most wants to achieve

-3. Explore whether resolution through discussion, mediation, or negotiation with the other party is possible
+3. Exploring whether resolution through discussion, mediation, or negotiation with the other party is possible

-4. Research the relevant processes and timeframes that may apply to your situation
+4. Looking into the relevant processes and timeframes that may apply to the situation

-5. Write down any questions or concerns that are unclear to you
+5. Noting down any questions or concerns that remain unclear

-6. Consider speaking with a family lawyer to understand your legal position and options
+6. Speaking with a family lawyer to understand one's legal position and options is an approach people often take

-8. Keep records of all important communications and agreements
+8. Keeping records of communications and agreements is an approach people often take.

 How LawConnect can help